 We always recommend using naming conventions for your definitions to maintain an organized and trustworthy dataset.
 For more information, see Event Naming Conventions.

 Note that renaming events that are synced to Heap Connect will automatically rename those tables.
 You may need to coordinate with your Heap Connect admins prior to updating the names of any synced events.

 Once your event definitions are updated, you’re ready to install Heap on your new platform!
-Once you’ve confirmed that data is flowing into Heap, you can use the Event Visualizer and Live View to set up your new events and combo events.
+Once you’ve confirmed that data is flowing into Heap, you can use the visual labeling and Live data feed to set up your new events and combo events.

 You’ll also need to update your reports to use these new combo events.
-We recommend adding notes to your reports to denote any important caveats or differences, and using footnotes on graphs to tag specific dates.
+We recommend adding notes to your reports to denote any important caveats or differences, and using footnotes on usage over time charts to tag specific dates.